Meghashri/elastic-ship-store-analyse/README.md

 ELASTICSEARCH
 -------------

-Runs on container in server2.
+Runs on container in server2 :9200.
 Saves the data received from filebeat into index -prodinfo-6.3.2

-The data in the index can be used to set up dashboards on kibana 9200 port not exposed outside, so without access to kibana not possible to run queries on elastic search
+The data in the index can be used to set up dashboards on kibana for analysis and visualizations.
+9200 port not exposed outside, so without access to kibana its not possible to run queries on elasticsearch

 KIBANA
 ------

-Runs on container in Server2
+Runs on container in Server2:5601 `kibana.someone.io:8080` from public internet.
-`kibana.someone.io:8080` .

 Webserver
 ----------

-webserver container on Server2 hides kibana and elasticsearch by reverse proxy . this is to secure Kibana and lasticsearch from public access
+Webserver container on Server2 hides kibana and elasticsearch by reverse proxy.
+This is to secure Kibana and elasticsearch from public access.
-Elasticsearch has its own security package called XPACK that will handle aaccess control but its a licensed package .
+Elasticsearch has its own security package called XPACK that will handle access control but its a licensed package.
-So if you want to implement access control then best way is to use webserver for reverse proxy and SSL certificates to encrypt the communication.
+So if you want to implement access control for no-charge then best way is to use webserver for reverse proxy and SSL certificates to encrypt the communication.

 Access/signin controlled by username and password.